Home

 Please note that all fields followed by an asterisk must be filled in.

-Does Tig have to be so slow?
+Does Tig welding have to be so slow?

-What kind of a welding question is that?Tig is always slower if you do it by the book.
+Tig is always slower if you do it by the book.
 But why not think outside the box and break the rules?
 On some metals you can weld pretty fast.
 Especially if you consider there is no cleanup afterwards.

 How do you weld clear anodized aluminum?

 Most guys that weld tuna towers and marine parts can give you some tips on this.
-Most of them hook up a switch on the torch and pulse weld manually by going from on to off again and again slightly overlapping puddles.
+Most of them hook up a switch on the torch and "bump weld" manually by going from on to off again and again slightly overlapping puddles.
 This seems to break though the anodized coating.
 Boat owners will not put up with ugly welds or welds with a bunch of sanding or wire brush marks.

 Which rod is the best one for the job?